 @greptileai review this

-Dashboard rules not syncing with greptile.json
+Dashboard rules not syncing with .greptile/ or greptile.json

-Dashboard rules not syncing with greptile.json
+Dashboard rules not syncing with .greptile/ or greptile.json

 This is expected behavior:

-- Dashboard rules don’t generate a greptile.json file
+- Dashboard rules don’t generate config files

 Pattern syntax errors